AccessLint/accesslint.js/README.md

 that page, accesslint.js will log the error to the console, and post to a server endpoint that you can optionally configure.

+The audit will run once on page load, and **again for each DOM change event.**
+This feature gives you feedback on new content introduced via AJAX, for example.

 accesslint.js runs assertions from the [aXe-core](https://github.com/dequelabs/axe-core) accessibility library wherever you include the script.
 It the logs the violations the browser's Javascript